vacuumlabs/yacol/docs/api.md

 ### coroutine.takeEffect()
 Only available in inspect mode. `cor.takeEffect()` provides the object describing what `cor` tries to do.
 This object can take different forms as described below. `takeEffect` returns coroutine, so you have to yield the object from it.
-Note that `channel.takeEffect` is internaly just `.take` on internal `channel.effects` channel.
+Note that `channel.takeEffect` is internally just `.take` on internal `channel.effects` channel.

 If `cor` tries to yield sub-coroutine, `takeEffect()` will yield: